Introducing six of our favourite fun, competitive games that are ethical and sustainable too!

 Changing lives in India through Fair Trade

-The games are certified Fair Trade which means workers are paid at least a local living wage, allowing them to support themselves and their family.
+ET Games are certified Fair Trade which means workers are paid at least a local living wage, allowing them to support themselves and their family.
 Fair Trade guarantees products were not made by children and that workers operate in safe and healthy conditions.
 The not-for-profit supplier of these games reinvest profits to support workers and their families with healthcare, education and sanitation.

 Fair Trade empowers people, creating fairer trading relationships, and never exploits those who are poorer or in a weaker bargaining position.
 Find out more: What is Fair Trade and Why Does it Matter?

-For more inspiration to keep everyone entertained at home, check out our new games, arts and crafts for time at home collection.
+For more inspiration to keep everyone entertained at home, check out our games, arts and crafts for time at home collection.